pivotal/blog/content/post/network-traffic-monitoring-with-containers.md

 This is a common use case in enterprise deployments.
 When a network is air-gapped, we want to guarantee that __no__ TCP/IP requests are directed to external networks.
-Even if the attempts fail due to firewalling or lack of physical connection, making request attempts would almost certainly cause logging headaches for an admin trying to maintain network integrity.
+Even if the attempts fail due to firewalling or lack of physical connection, making requests would almost certainly cause logging headaches for an admin trying to maintain network integrity.